 A: Continue taking your current medicines as prescribed.
 Your doctor will talk with you if there are any changes.
 Call your doctor if you are not able to keep taking your medicine.
 Do not take supplements or vitamins without talking to your doctor first.

 Q: What if my caregiver is exposed to or diagnosed with COVID-19?

-A: Your caregiver will not be able to care for you for 1 to 3 months.
+A: Your caregiver will not be able to care for you.
 Follow instructions from your doctor.
 Your caregiver will need to find a replacement during this time.

 Q: How can I cope with stress?

 A: Here are 4 things you can do:

 - Get at least 7 hours of sleep every night.

 - Do something relaxing that you enjoy (reading, listening to music, cooking, etc.).